screeeen/Code-Along-Mongo-Movies-/README.md

 # Code Along - Mongo DB

+### Intro

+When working with any Database, there are a few operations that we will always need to use.
+These operations are so popular that we have an acronym for it: CRUD stands for create, read, update and delete:

 ### Getting Started

 Using `mongoimport`, import the JSON data from the `movies.json` file into the collection `movies` in the `video` database.